SatchitK/snake-dqn/README.md

 single-apple-spawn model trained on following specs:
--400x400 grid
+- 400x400 grid
--single reward apple spawn at a time
+- single reward apple spawn at a time
--trained on NVIDIA RTX 6000 Ada Generation Graphics Card *note: model was tested on a 640x640 grid and generalized well. larger grid was used for better demonstration.
+- trained on NVIDIA RTX 6000 Ada Generation Graphics Card

+*note: model was tested on a 640x640 grid and generalized well. larger grid was used for better demonstration.